meg768/homebridge-telldus-tellstick-duo/README.md

                 "VS-05": {
                     "name": "Notifications",
                     "type": "NotificationSwitch",
+                    "notify": {
                         "on": "Notifications are now on.",
                         "off": "Notifications are now off."
+                    }
                 }
                 ...
             }